By: Erin Cornell, MPH

 People often ask us, “What do you mean by ‘system-building?’”
 It’s a tough concept to explain.
+Maybe an example of our work with Mid-Level Developmental Assessment would help.

 As part of our efforts at the Connecticut Children’s Office for Community Child Health to promote optimal healthy development, one of our programs, Mid-Level Developmental Assessment (MLDA), is expanding to reach a greater number of at-risk children.